QilabGitHub/SRE_Predictor/README.md

 All the main programs are in SRE_Predictor.sh file.
 Please run the script and get the result from the folder called Output.

-## Ouput folder have one folder for gene.
-The gene folder includes:
+## Ouput folder have one folder for each gene.
+Each gene folder includes:
 1. Enahcer_region.bed (enhancer.bed and promoter_enhancer.bed)
 2. Spatial contacts matrix for enhancer pairs (Zscore.txt)
 3. The co-occupancy of chromatin features for enhancer pairs (VC_SQRT_norm.txt)